 Snowshoeing in Vancouver

 Snowshoeing is an affordable way to get out and experience the great outdoors this winter.
 Vancouver’s North Shore is proud to be home to two of the top 10 snowshoe resorts in North America.
-Mt Seymour was rated #1 and Grouse Mountain was rated #9 snowshoe resort in North America by Snowshoe Magazine in October 2012.
+Mt Seymour was rated #1 and Grouse Mountain was rated #9 snowshoe resort in North America by Snowshoe Magazine.

 Mt Seymour was #1 rated snowshoe resort in North America by Snowshoe Magazine.

 The snowshoe trail system at Mount Seymour, in North Vancouver, has a variety terrain including many loop options for all levels of snowshoers.
 Trails are well-marked trails with trail maps at each junction.
 If you are new to the sport or just looking for a scenic hike, the Discovery Snowshoe Trails are your best option.
 The trail system includes two scenic lakes and old growth forests.

 Enjoy the trails on your own or with book a professional snowshoe guide.
 There are a number of different guided tour options available for all ages and fitness levels.